rtyley/spongycastle-old/README.markdown

 No class names have been changed, so the BouncyCastleProvider class remains Bouncy, not Spongy, but moves to the org.spongycastle.jce.provider package.

+#### Downloads

+You can directly download the latest jar [here](http://search.maven.org/remotecontent?filepath=com/madgag/scprov-jdk15/1.46.99.3-UNOFFICIAL-ROBERTO-RELEASE/scprov-jdk15-1.46.99.3-UNOFFICIAL-ROBERTO-RELEASE.jar) (this is just a link to the published artifact in Maven Central).

 #### Using Spongy Castle